Table of Contents

 3. It Might Speed Up Wound Healing

-Yarrow has been used to treat wounds since the time of Ancient Greece in poultices and ointments.
+Yarrow has been used to treat wounds in poultices and ointments since Ancient Greece.

-In a study, Yarrow leaf extracts have anti-inflammatory and antioxidant properties, promoting wound healing.
+In a study, yarrow leaf extracts were found to have anti-inflammatory and antioxidant properties, promoting wound healing.

 This study also found that yarrow leaf extract may boost fibroblasts, cells that help your body heal from injury and regenerate connective tissue.

 While an ointment made from this herb and St. John's wort helped heal episiotomy sites, surgical incisions made on the vaginal wall during childbirth, a two-week study in 140 women found that it did so.